 What Noises Do Bats Make?

-In a short time, period bats can quickly multiply and become an invasion.
-They are carriers of fungus and rabies and can even cause humans to get a lung infection.
+In a short time period, bats can quickly multiply and become an invasion.
+They are carriers of fungus and rabies and can even cause humans to get lung infections.
 Some signs they might be present include:

 - They make high-pitched, squeaking attic noises.
 They also will create scratches noise in combination with chirps and squeaks that are high-pitched.
 You will usually hear these noises at night because bats are nocturnal creatures.

 - Since bats are intruders that fly, they can do harm to points of entry/exits and to the ceiling.
-Any places that give them access then they will damage.
+Any places that give them access then they will be damaged.

 - Bat droppings create a bad odor, also called guano--this is the biggest clue to bats.
-Droppings from a bat leave an odor that is toxic and powerful, much like ammonia is.
+Droppings from a bat leave an odor that is toxic and powerful, much like ammonia.

-The ceiling of the attic offers the ideal place for a bat colony to come in and leave from.
-In addition, bats also carry a fungus that causes humans lung infections and they also carry rabies.
+The ceiling of the attic offers the ideal place for a bat colony to come in and leave.
+In addition, bats also carry a fungus that causes human lung infections, and they also carry rabies.
 You won’t see bats during the daytime because they are nocturnal.